bradleythornton/minimal-mistakes/_posts/2017-06-20-basic_bufferoverflows.md

 - Run script and locate EIP&#39;s bytes
 - Use pattern\_offset.rb to find the position from your pattern\_create script
   - Usage: pattern-offset.rb 13731415 &lt;--EIP value from crash
 - It should return your location (something like 1403).
-This means that on the 1404
-# th
- byte is where you can direct EIP.
+This means that on the 1404th byte is where you can direct EIP.
 A good way to test this is to send a certain amount of A&#39;s, B&#39;s, and C&#39;s to see where the values are located
   - Example: buffer = &quot;A&quot;\*1403 + &quot;B&quot;\*4 + &quot;C&quot;\*793 &lt;----the last part is to fulfill the orginial 2200 buffer

 **(Optional) Increase the buffer size to allow room for shellcode**